 After reading Noémi Speiser’s account of her struggles with the 17th C. letterbraid manuscripts in her loop braiding opus Old English Pattern Books for Loop Braiding, I was extremely excited to say the least when I found out that this huge mystery had been solved and that a whole publication was coming out on it!
 When I first dove in, I was initially a little discouraged, but luckily it turned out that it wasn’t necessary to understand all the technical details in order to get the gist of the way the charts worked, and how to incorporate them into the braiding instructions in the appendices.

 The Verbal letterbraid was the first of the two 10-loop letterbraids that Joy Boutrup analyzed, and its original obscurely-worded instructions contained a truly mind-boggling red herring!
 The given lettershapes (as taught) can be produced only if a very odd “mistake move” (as I see it, anyway) is included with each row of braiding.
-This weird move was described – in a very hard-to-decipher way – in one of the manuscripts.
-Not only is it hard to decipher, but it’s so obviously ‘wrong’ that most readers would never guess that’s what the writer really meant.
-But a few steps after making this “mistake” move, the mistake is then undone by a subsequent braiding move.
+Luckily, this weird move was actually described, though very unclearly, in one of the manuscripts.
+Not only is the description hard to decipher, but – if you are used to braiding two-layer loop braids – the move itself is so obviously wrong you would never guess that was what the writer really meant.
+However, a few steps after making this “mistake” move, the mistake is then undone by a subsequent braiding move.

-The braid itself (without any letters) can easily be made without doing this peculiar “mistake”, but the lettershapes – as taught – will not come out correctly unless the otherwise unnecessary “mistake and correction” is performed!
-Joy not only managed to figure out this odd “mistake” move, and the nearly-incomprehensible pick-up patterning instructions, she also created pattern charts for those pick-up instructions, as well as a new, alternative set of pattern charts for making the same exact lettershapes without having to do the extra “mistake and correction” moves.
-Because of her work, we now not only can make the braid, but even have two optional ways to make it – the original method, and a more efficient one, each with its own letter-charts.
+The braid itself, without any letters, can easily be made without doing this peculiar “mistake”, but the given pick-up instructions for making the lettershapes do not come out correctly without this otherwise unnecessary “mistake and correction” in each row of braiding moves!
+Joy somehow managed to figure out this odd “mistake” move, as well as the nearly-incomprehensible pick-up instructions for each lettershape.
+She didn’t stop there – she also created two complete sets of easy-to-follow pattern charts for the lengthy text-only pick-up instructions – one set for the braid as it was originally made with the “mistake and correction” moves, and a second, alternative set of pattern charts for making the same exact braid and lettershapes, but without the “mistake” move and its subsequent correction.
+Because of all her work, we now not only can make the braid, but even have two optional ways to make it – the original method, and a more efficient one, each with its own letter-charts.
 (I gratefully opt for the second method!)

 My video tutorial for the 7-loop Spanish braid teaches the braid that each of the 2 cooperating braiders would be braiding and combining together to make the 14-loop letterbraid.